Best EPOS Systems in 2024 | UK POS Provider Guide

 Clover: Testing Summary

 We tested Clover’s Retail and Restaurant EPOS systems.
-In general, we found it easy to use and had much less trouble with tasks like bill splitting than we did with Square.
-However, there were a few hiccups, such as when it came to categorising retail items and creating variants.
+In general, our testers found it “easy to use,” and had much less trouble with tasks like bill splitting than they did with Square.
+However, there were a few hiccups, such as when it came to categorising retail items and creating variants, with one tester noting that the “bulk edit function doesn’t seem to allow you to edit these things.”

 Clover’s unique feature